microsoft/cloudsqlworkshop/cloudsqlworkshop/03_Deploy_SQL_AzureVM/readme.md

 - You must have an Azure subscription with the ability to create Azure Virtual Machines in the Azure region of your choice.
 For instructor led workshops, check with you instructor on a provided subscription.
 - You must have permissions to deploy a SQL Server on Azure Virtual Machine from the Azure Marketplace.
 - You will need a client computer that can use the Remote Desktop Protocol(RDP)
-- You will need access to files from the workshop at https://aka.ms/cloudsqlworkshop.
+- You will need access to the files and scripts associated to the workshop which you can download into your deployed VM from https://aka.ms/cloudsqlworkshopfiles.

 ## Exercise 3.1 - Study the scenario and requirements